johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.17 Enroute and Cross-Country Instrument Flight, Including Lost Comms.md

   - lesson
 ---
 ### Objective
-Develop the pilot's knowledge, skill and risk management associated with planning an IFR cross-country and filing a flight plan, including [[lost communications]] procedures.
+Develop the pilot's knowledge, skill and risk management associated with planning an IFR cross-country and filing a flight plan, including [[Lost Communications]] procedures.
 Plan and fly instrument cross-country flight to satisfy aeronautical experience in [[FAR 61.65 Instrument Rating Reqs]].

 ### References
 - [[FAR 61.65 Instrument Rating Reqs]], 91.167-187